precyon/Driving-Behavior-Cloning/writeup.md

 ### Performance and analysis

-The video of the model driving on track 1 is available [here](./models/run.mp4) and the saved model is available [here]('./models/model.h5)
+The model drives very well on track 1 at even at an increased speed of 20.
+The video is available [here](./models/run.mp4) and the saved model is available [here](./models/model.h5)

 While our model worked very well for track 1, it did not work well for certain points on track 2.
 Our analysis is the following, although we did not the time and resources at hand to implement the suggestions.
 1. Track 2 has sharper curves of the magnitude not encountered in the training data.
 So a few laps of training with track 2 data will help.